 In December 2007 Ralf left Stormfront to co-found Vector Unit Inc.

 After a stint as an independent art contractor, he joined Stormfront Studios in 1998, where he worked on a number of projects as a senior and lead artist, including teaming up with Ralf on Hotwheels Turbo Racing, Blood Wake, and Lord of the Rings: The Two Towers.

 In 2003 Matt left Stormfront to join Electronic Arts Redwood Shores, where he led teams of artists on Lord of the Rings: The Third Age, Godfather, and James Bond: From Russia with Love.
 In 2006, he transferred to EA Emeryville to join the Spore team.

 In December 2007 Matt left EA to co-found Vector Unit Inc.

 Timm joined Vector Unit in January 2012.
 Aside from that, very little is publicly known about her.
 She's mysterious.
 Like, "Why two M's in Timm"?
 Nobody knows.
-But she's a really good artist and if you love Beach Buggy Blitz and Riptide GP2 then you love her too because she did a lot of the art in those games.
+But she's a really good artist and if you love the Beach Buggy and Riptide games then you love her too because she did a lot of the art in those games.

 Ian started as a tester at Planet Moon Studios testing the Sims 3 Wii Multiplayer component, and working on Disney’s Tangled games for the Nintendo DS and Wii.
 Ian moved on to Bigpoint, working his way up to Junior Designer, then on to Flying Wisdom Studios before landing up here at Vector Unit as Game Designer.
 Ian designs systems and tweaks hundreds of numerical values in dozens of spreadsheets - all to ensure that the game is fun.
 The number of coins you earn in each level, what the bonus levels are worth, what it takes to upgrade your vehicle -- those are all under his domain.